04 Jun The growth of Additive manufacturing and what it means for the UK

 HSS was developed in the UK and is now sold globally by a few companies.
 We also have an exceptionally adoptive market with Investment high at companies such as Airbus, Rolls Royce and Jaguar Land Rover.

-The UK Government is also Paying a closer interest in the Potential of AM to attract and develop new business as outlined in their recent strategy paper.
+The UK Government is also Paying a closer interest in the Potential of AM to attract and develop new business as outlined in its recent strategy paper.

 Cost and repeatability